 If you prefer a personal finance podcast to enjoy during your daily walk or commute, here are two of my favorites:

-ChooseFI: this is a top podcast for the FIRE community and for good reason!
+ChooseFI: this is a top podcast for the FI/RE community and for good reason!
 The research and expertise of both the hosts and their guests is undeniable.
 With hundreds of episodes to pick from, you may want to get started with the category filter on their website to find a specific episode that fits your immediate situation.
 From there, I would stream that episode number from a podcast app on your phone and then make it a part of your weekly routine for continuing education.
 If you jive with their approach, they’ve created a network of local ChooseFI groups around the world, so you can find a likeminded tribe to make new friends and find moral support IRL (in real life).

 The Automatic Millionaire: this book is an easy read that goes into the psychology for more mindful spending, some specific exercises, and real-world examples of people who embody the habits of a modern day millionaire.
 Once I set up systems like the author lays out, it was a great feeling to relax and know that my retirement was on track.
+I bought a copy of this one for each of my twin nephews when they graduated high school and earmarked the page with financial projections showing the importance of starting early with your investments.

-Rich Dad Poor Dad: this is a classic, often mentioned by millionaires as their favorite personal development book.
+Rich Dad Poor Dad: this is a classic, often cited by millionaires as their favorite personal development book.
 In it, Robert Kiyosaki compares the examples of his biological father who followed the established path of higher education and consumer debt and his friend’s dad, who became a father figure to him, who bucked the system by laying the groundwork for his wealth early on.
 This book is written to be very accessible to any reader and will help with the critical element of financial independence, which is the mindset shift.

 Acorns: get a head start with both saving and investing.
 By rounding up to the nearest dollar, you’ll start developing good habits to “pay yourself first” so that bigger savings goals no longer feel as daunting.
 It’s all about behavior modification.
 So while the fees may be controversial, I like this website and app as an option to start the process of developing better habits with saving and investing.
+It’s also my go-to choice for medium-term savings for my real estate down payment fund, which I have set to the most conservative allocation within Acorns’ options.

 Vanguard: not the most user-friendly website, but they’re known for having the lowest management fees of any brokerage.
 As one of the main takeaways of The Retirement Gamble, 1-2% management fees can erode 2/3 of someone’s nest egg over the course of their career.
 Vanguard is a favorite among the experts from the PBS special above and the FIRE documentary, so this has been my go-to for my investments that supplement my 401(k) at work.